qgis/QGIS-Documentation/docs/user_manual/processing/3rdParty.rst

 particular features of the algorithms based on them.
-Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the graphical modeler, just like you do with any other algorithm.
+Once you have correctly configured the system, you will be able to execute external algorithms from any component like the toolbox or the model designer, just like you do with any other algorithm.

 By default, algorithms that rely on an external application not shipped with QGIS are not enabled.